Where’s the Seacoast’s Winter Weather? It’s Coming - NewsBreak

 WATCH: A Big Black Bear Roaming the Streets Visits This New Hampshire Restaurant

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 What would you do if you saw a black bear in the wild?.
-As someone who likes to hike and spend time in nature, I have...
+As someone who likes to hike and spend time in nature, I have this thought a lot.
+I’ve heard you should make yourself really big and loud but I personally think I would just crawl into the fetal position and lay there with my eyes closed.

-Do You Have to Wear a Seat Belt When You Drive in New Hampshire?

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-"Click it or Ticket it" has been stuck in my brain for years.
-The fact of if you chose not to wear your seat belt, you would get pulled over and obtain a ticket.
-No one wants a ticket in general, especially for not wearing a seat belt.
+This Magical Tree House in Maine With a Hot Tub is the Perfect Escape

 Earthquake Centered in Laconia, NH Sunday Morning – Did You Feel It?